scarborough-courtney/ohimanual/tutorials/update_pressures_resilience.md

 Next, you will need to:

- + Map which goals are affected by a given pressure layer
+ + Map which goals are affected by a given pressure layer.
- + Determine the appropriate rank weighting (how important the pressure is for the delivery of the goal/component)
+ + Determine the appropriate rank weighting (how important the pressure is for the delivery of the goal/component).
  + Decide in which pressure category the new pressure belongs.

 These decisions should depend on expert opinions and previous scientific studies, even if they do not occur in your study area.